-It's easy to assume that in order to play PC games well you need to be spending four figures on a computer to do so, but these days, that isn't necessarily the case.
-For the price of a next-gen console, you too can get in on the act of PC gaming, although you may have to adjust your expectations.
+It's easy to assume that in order to play PC games you need to be spending four figures on a computer to do so, but these days, that isn't necessarily the case.

 But let's face it, it's not all about graphics.
 More often than not if you want to get in on some of the most popular games around, it's more about frame rates - of which these machines should be able to deliver the goods on.

-Sure, you won't be getting the latest components, but what you will be getting is something that looks epic in your gaming setup and is great shout if you want to play games that aren't available on console.
+Sure, you won't be getting the latest components, but what you will be getting is something that looks epic in your gaming setup and is a great shout if you want to play games that aren't available on consoles.

-It's much like if you opt to go for one of the best gaming laptops under 300 or the best gaming monitors under 200 really - you'll still be getting a perfectly capable gaming experience with this equipment, but you'll just have to adjust your sights as to what you'll be able to play.
+It's much like if you opt to go for one of the best gaming laptops under 300 or the best gaming monitors under 200 - you'll still be getting a perfectly capable gaming experience with this equipment, but you'll just have to adjust to playing slightly less powerful games.

 With all this in mind, we've selected these gaming PCs based on our research into their specs, features, general reviews, and other general points that we think make them worth considering.
 Plus, we’ve answered some of your most frequently asked questions so you can pick the best one for you.

 So with that being said, let’s get into it – here are some top picks for the best gaming PC under 500 available today.

 - CUK AsRock DeskMini X300W

 Best gaming PC U under 500 Fierce - Fierce RGB AMD Gaming PC